Unibase Whitepaper

 Protocol Fees Used for agent deployment, memory storage (Membase), and AIP protocol usage.

-Governance (veBASE) Lock BASE to participate in protocol governance and reward allocation decisions.
+Governance (veUB) Lock UB to participate in protocol governance and reward allocation decisions.

-Agent Staking Stake BASE to activate and promote agents; rewards based on agent activity and utility.
+Agent Staking Stake UB to activate and promote agents; rewards based on agent activity and utility.

-Knowledge Mining Earn BASE by contributing prompts, memory, and reusable knowledge to the open memory layer.
+Knowledge Mining Earn UB by contributing prompts, memory, and reusable knowledge to the open memory layer.

 Unibase adopts a ve(3,3) model to align long-term governance incentives with active agent usage and knowledge contribution. to align long-term governance incentives with active agent usage and knowledge contribution.